Dental Wax Should You Use for Broken Tooth Repair?

 Teeth are incredibly strong and can withstand extensive pressure, but they are still vulnerable to injury.
 Biting down on a hard item or sustaining a blow to the mouth can result in a broken tooth.
-While broken teeth do require dental care, you may be able to temporarily use dental wax for broken tooth repair.
+While broken teeth do require dental care, you may be able to temporarily repair it with dental wax for broken tooth.

 What Is Dental Wax?